Insect Clothespin Craft for Kids!

 Did you know we share the Earth with more than one million different species of insects?
 In the ant world alone there are over 11,000 varieties!
-In fact, scientists say that nine out of every ten animals in this world is an insect.
+In fact, scientists say that nine out of every ten animals in this world are insects.
 And, they can be found in nearly all habitats and environments.

 They each have an exoskeleton, which means their skeletons are on the outside of their bodies with the soft parts inside.
 Because of this, they molt or shed as they grow.